symeneses/dlfc-fastai-pytorch/questionnaires/chapter_5.md

 >It’s widely accepted that the learning rate is the most important hyperparameter in deep learning.
 Decreasing learning rates is a common technique to reach optimal values, the paper proposes cyclical training rates (CLR) which have cycles where the learning rate linearly (`triangular policy`) or exponentially (`exp_range policy`) increases and then decreases within a range of values.
 Experimental results indicate that the stepsize (iterations to reach the maximum value) should be set to 2-8 times the iterations per epoch.
 After 3 cycles or 6*stepsize iterations, the training is almost done and the learning rates should drop till reach optimal values.
-To find the LR range, the author suggested training the model for 4-8 epochs starting with a low LR and taking as reference the values where the accuracy starts to improve becomes poor.
+To find the LR range, the author suggested training the model for 4-8 epochs starting with a low LR and taking as reference the values where the accuracy starts to fall.

 - 2018 [A disciplined approach to neural network hyper-parameters: Part 1--learning rate, batch size, momentum, and weight decay](https://arxiv.org/pdf/1803.09820.pdf)